 6. Ilio-Tibial Band Syndrome:

-As you can see many of the injures, and their resultant symptoms, are associated with underlying misalignments of their respective joints and often the back.
-Chiropractors are one of the few professionals who are trained at addressing the entire bodily system.
-Since running puts an additional stress on the body’s structure, it is even more important for these athletes to see a chiropractor, preferably before the symptoms begin.
+As you can see many of the injuries, and their resultant symptoms, are associated with underlying misalignments of their respective joints and often the back.
+Chiropractors are one of the few professionals who are trained in addressing the entire bodily system.
+Since running puts additional stress on the body’s structure, it is even more important for these athletes to see a chiropractor, preferably before the symptoms begin.

 8:00am - 12:00pm